MathGloss/MathGloss/context/Eilenberg-Moore_category.md

 ---
 layout: page
-title: Eilenberg--Moore category
+title: Eilenberg-Moore category
-permalink: /context/Eilenberg--Moore_category
+permalink: /context/Eilenberg-Moore_category
 ---
  Let $\mathsf{C}$ be a category with a monad $(T,\eta,\mu)$.
 The **Eilenberg--Moore category** for $T$ or the **category of $T$-algebras** is the category $\mathsf{C}^T$ whose:
 -  objects are pairs $(A \in \mathsf{C}, a : TA \to A)$, so that the diagrams